60-Minute Workshops for Stage 3

 How Stories Work

 How Stories Work is our masterclass in constructing effective stories in drama and creative writing.
 To be a great storyteller means being a great problem solver!
 Using Jack Heath’s collection of short stories, 10 Minutes of Danger, we observe the way the writer constructs the narrative following patterns of problem and solution.
-Students interpret the text in performance, devising and performing alternate solutions to the perilous problems faced by the characters in the book.
-We discuss problems and solutions in relation to the elements of drama, observing the connection between contrast, tension and mood.
+Students work in groups to rewrite the ending to a number of the stories in 10 Minutes of Danger, emphasising contrast, tension and surprise in their retelling.
+The groups' stories become scripts which are rehearsed and presented to the class.

 How Stories Work addresses outcomes DRAS3.2, DRAS3.3 and EN3-UARL-01.